uktrade/iigb-beta-content/content/beta/industries/financial-services/intro/en_US.md

 ---
 title: Financial services
 ---
-Market overview and help for you to succeed in the most established financial centre in the world
+The UK is home to the most established financial centre in the world.